-TADS effort began in 2006 with the formation of the TADS Task Force under the NERC Planning Committee.
+TADS efforts began in 2006 with the formation of the TADS Task Force under the NERC Planning Committee.
 This task force designed TADS and the associated processes for collecting TADS data.
 On June 30, 2009, the task force issued its first reports for data collected in 2008.
 On July 1, 2009, the task force was retired and replaced with the TADS Working Group.
-This change recognized the on-going design and oversight of TADS that is more appropriately assigned to a working group than a task force.
+This change recognized the ongoing design and oversight of TADS that is more appropriately assigned to a working group than a task force.
 NERC will use the information to develop transmission metrics that analyze outage frequency, duration, causes, and many other factors related to transmission outages.
-NERC will also issue an annual public report showing aggregate metrics for each NERC region, and each transmission owner reporting TADS data will be provided a confidential copy of the same metrics for its facilities.
+NERC will also issue an annual public report showing aggregate metrics for each NERC Region.
+Each Transmission Owner reporting TADS data will be provided a confidential copy of the same metrics for its facilities.

 While TADS is not intended to provide determinative performance measures, it will be used to quantify certain performance aspects.
 In addition to collecting simple transmission equipment availability, TADS will collect detailed information about individual outage events that, when analyzed at the regional and NERC level, will provide data that may be used to improve reliability.
 Specific equipment outages will be linked to disturbance reports filed with NERC, enabling better association of transmission outages with load and generation outages.
-Additionally, outages by one transmission owner will now be tracked to outages of other transmission owners so that any relationship between multiple outages can be established.
-TADS has been in existence from 2008-2012.
+Additionally, outages by one Transmission Owner will now be tracked to outages of other Transmission Owners so that any relationship between multiple outages can be established.

 Key TADS documents may also be downloaded below: